MR

 How Does Equifax Calculate Credit Score?

-Equifax utilizes a model that considers positive and negative data points from your credit report, categorizing them into five key areas with corresponding weights:
+Equifax uses a model that considers positive and negative data points from your credit report, categorizing them into five key areas with corresponding weights:

 • Payment History (35%): Timely credit payments positively impact your score, while missed or late payments have a detrimental effect.
 Whether car payments, personal loans, or credit card bills, consistently meeting payment deadlines is essential.